 Discussion

 We hope that our introduction to statistical and sampling designs that address the problem of omitted variable bias and causal inference with observational data has opened up new possibilities for our readers.
-At the core of these and other causal inference techniques is building an a priori causal model of how a system works.
-This model is a statement of your assumptions, and it can elucidate how you can or even cannot attempt to remove the influence of confounding variables in order to produce results with causal meaning, provided those assumptions are true.
-This a priori model and can then guide your choice of sampling designs and statistical methods that you will use to answer your causal questions.
+At the core of these and other causal inference techniques is building an a priori causal model of how a system works and clarity in assumptions required for a causal interpretation of an estimated effect.
+T A priori models can also guide your choice of sampling designs and statistical methods for causal questions.
 Further, the techniques presented here for addressing omitted variable bias are well within the standard statistical abilities of most modern ecologists (see Appendix B for implementation).
-The inferences made from designs that can better control for unobserved confounding variables, as seen in our toy example, can be profound for our ability to understand biological systems.
+The inferences made from designs that can better control for unobserved confounding variables can be profound for our ability to understand biological systems, as seen in our toy example.

 We hope that Ecologists can see the concepts presented here as part of a generalizable approach to handling confounding variables using clustered or hierarchical data.
 While we use sites and years, the same concepts apply to studies with cohort effects, individual effects, or other lower levels of clustering as well as to larger-scale studies with not just sites and years but regions and decades.
 The general suite of approaches remains the same, and potential confounding variables at these different scales can be identified in causal diagrams.
 Cross-sectional and longitudinal sampling designs are also generalizable beyond the simple case presented in our simulation example.
 For instance, one could adapt the above designs if temperature and recruitment varied through time at a regional rather than site scale (e.g., sampling plots within a single or many sites over many years to leverage spatial and temporal variation in temperature) or for spatiotemporal designs (see Box 3).
 Combining these sampling designs with others, such as a stratified random sampling design (Foster et al. 2018; Grafström & Lundström 2013; Kermorvant et al. 2019; Robertson et al. 2013; Stevens & Olsen 2004), will allow for the analyses that can both improve causal identification and also provide more precision in estimation over multiple environmental gradients.
 How to design a study to fully account for confounders, however, will hinge on a causal structure of the system and a researcher’s ability to be humble in the face of what they might not know.